IPAD: Iterative, Parallel, and Diffusion-based Network for Scene Text Recognition: Experiments

 \subsubsection{Analysis of Encoder}

 We analyze the influence of different encoders to gain insights into their impacts on performance.
-In PIMNet$^\dagger_{\text{w/o}}$ and PIMNet$^\dagger$, we employ a Feature Pyramid Network (FPN) coupled with a ResNet-50, supplemented by two additional transformer units as the encoder.
-In PIMNet$_{\text{w/o}}$ and PIMNet, a Vision Transformer (ViT) with $4\times8$ image patches is deployed.
+In IPAD$^\dagger_{\text{w/o}}$ and PIMNet$^\dagger$, we employ a Feature Pyramid Network (FPN) coupled with a ResNet-50, supplemented by two additional transformer units as the encoder.
+In IPAD$_{\text{w/o}}$ and PIMNet, a Vision Transformer (ViT) with $4\times8$ image patches is deployed.

 As revealed in Table~\ref{tab:encoder}, leveraging ViT improves the performance of PIMNet on the six standard English recognition benchmarks markedly, introducing improvements exceeding $2\%$.
 Furthermore, because of the refined quality of image features encoded by ViT, the model exhibits diminished reliance on the decoder.
 Consequently, the mimicking learning strategy utilized in our conference paper yields marginal gains of $0.1\%$ with the ViT encoder, contrasting the $0.4\%$ gains observed with the previous CNN encoder.
 This phenomenon indicates that the mimicking learning strategy in our conference paper is somewhat inadequate to enhance the parallel decoder’s contextual information learning capabilities in the context of a ViT encoder.